You can integrate Enterprise Architect with Azure DevOps through Prolaborate.

 All the items which are part of the Project will appear in this window.
 Please note the item types which get shown here will be based on the Item type you chose while adding this integration attribute.

-You can Search for the item if you know the title of the DevOps item or you can filter the list by item type using the All Item Type dropdown.
+You can Search for the item if you know the title of the DevOps item.

 Select a DevOps item which you want to link to this Enterprise Architect item and click on Add.
 Click on Save in the Properties Window of this item.